-Further information about those IFRSs that are expected to be applicable to the Group is as set out below:
+Further information about those IFRSs that are expected to be applicable to the Group on the respective effective dates is as set out below.

-In September 2014, the IASB issued the final version of IFRS 9, bringing together all phases of the financial instruments project to replace IAS 39 and all previous versions of IFRS 9.
+In July 2014, the IASB issued the final version of IFRS 9, bringing together all phases of the financial instruments project to replace IAS 39 and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
 The Group expects to adopt IFRS 9 from 1 January 2018 and is currently assessing its impact upon adoption.